TL;DR

 2. What are the top e-waste companies in India?

 Look for companies with certifications (ISO, R2), EPR compliance, AI-based sorting and strong reverse logistics.
-RecycleKaro checks all the boxes.
+For a deeper breakdown, see how to choose an authorized e-waste recycler.

 4. What is the future of e-waste recycling in India?